brendon/acts_as_list/README.md

 - `list_item.lower_items` will return all the items below `list_item` in the list (ordered by the position, ascending)

 ## Notes
-If the `position` column has a default value, then there is a slight change in behavior, i.e if you have 4 items in the list, and you insert 1, with a default position 0, it would be pushed to the bottom of the list.
-Please look at the tests for this and some recent pull requests for discussions related to this.

 All `position` queries (select, update, etc.) inside gem methods are executed without the default scope (i.e. `Model.unscoped`), this will prevent nasty issues when the default scope is different from `acts_as_list` scope.

 The `position` column is set after validations are called, so you should not put a `presence` validation on the `position` column.